geoblacklight/geoblacklight/CONTRIBUTING.md

 **Contributors:**

-1. If there isn't already an associated issue in the repository, create one.
+1. If there isn't already an associated issue in the repository, create one
-1. Clone or fork the geoblacklight repository.
+1. Clone or fork the geoblacklight repository
-1. Create a new feature branch and publish it.
+1. Create a new feature branch and publish it
-1. Make changes to the files.
+1. Make changes to the files
-1. Commit your changes.
+1. Commit your changes
-1. Push to the new branch.
+1. Push to the new branch
 1. Open a Pull Request to the appropriate branch, like **main**, **release-4.x**, etc.
 1. If you want specific others to chime in, create a +1 comment and tag them.
-You can tag the [GeoBlacklight Developers](#who-are-the-geoblacklight-developers) with their @username: `@geoblacklight/geoblacklight-developers`.
+You can tag the [GeoBlacklight Developers](#who-are-the-geoblacklight-developers) with their @username: `@geoblacklight/geoblacklight-developers`
-1. Add the GeoBlacklight Developers team as a requested reviewer.
+1. Add the GeoBlacklight Developers team as a requested reviewer
-1. Mention the pull request in the associated issue.
+1. Mention the pull request in the associated issue

 **Reviewers:**